vishesh-khemani/teaching-shared/teaching-style.md

    - Worth **60%** of the grade
      - Excused assignments not included in the scoring
      - Lowest score dropped in the scoring
    - We'll use GitHub Classroom to manage assignments.
-See [here](./../github-classroom/index.md) for more details on that XXX
+See [here](./gh-classroom.md) for more details on that
    - Policies
      - You're welcome (even encouraged) to collaborate with your fellow students and ask for help from me
      - For your own good, **don't use AI to solve** the assignments